1: Disinfect the Dead

 As one, the disassemblers flew forward.
 Ahead, the door had finally lumbered open, just a crack, and the worker drones were slipping in single-file.

-By the time J touched down, six have slipped inside, and the rest were climbing over themselves in their rush to get inside, knocking one another down.
+By the time J touched down, six had gone inside, and the rest were climbing over themselves in their rush to get inside, knocking one another down.

 V acted first.
 A gunshot punched clean through the rearmost drone.
-Meanwhile, N circled around and grabbed a drone squeezed out of line, his tail stinging.
-With her rifle, J took a clean shot, firing a single round powerful enough to explode the head of one drone and then embed itself in the motherboard of the next.
+Meanwhile, N circled around and grabbed a drone that got squeezed out of line, his tail stinging.
+With her rifle, J took a clean shot, firing a single round powerful enough to turn the head of one drone into scrap and still embed itself in the chassis of the next.

 Two down, making four total within a second of their arrival.
 Only three drones remained alive outside.
-But one second had been enough for another to slip inside.
-So two drones remained, then.
+But that one second had been enough for another to slip inside.
+Two drones remained, then.

-One of them, still knocked over from when another climbed over them, now clambered up from the ground.
-It took one look at the disassembler surrounding.
+One of them, still knocked down from when another climbed over them, clambered to their feet.
+It took one look at the disassemblers surrounding.
 Then it delivered a kick to the drone behind it, sending them to the ground as they slip inside.

 The huge door slammed to a close, trapping this last drone outside.

-Its eyes go hollow and digital tears spring forth.
-The only sight greeting it is J’s hungry smile, heightening the simulated waterworks.
+Its eyelights went dim and hollow as digital tears sprang forth.
+The only sight greeting it was J’s hungry smile.
+The simulated waterworks intensified.

 “How pathetic.
 These units are incapable of even the most basic coordination.”
-Between one frame and the next, J is standing first meters away, then deadly close, her tail stinger scratching against the drone’s visor.
+Between one frame and the next, J went from meters away to deadly close, her tail stinger scratching against the drone’s visor.
 “Do you understand?
 Disassembly is necessary.”

 No time to answer.
-She’d already impaled it.
-Nanites melted a drone left sputtering meaningless noise.
+J had already impaled it.
+Her nanites melted a drone sputtering meaningless noise.

-“Man, I haven’t seen security this annoying since that outpost with the hydraulic doors.”
+“Man, I haven’t seen security this annoying since that one outpost.”

 Around the circumference of the main spire, haphazardly spaced, tall windows punctured the brickwork.
-Stained glass, if some of the fallen shards indicate anything, but someone (the toasters?) had plated them all over with salvaged metal sheets.
+Stained glass, if the fallen shards indicated anything, but someone (the toasters?) had plated them all over with salvaged metal sheets.
 Still, they’d surely remain a hole in the security.

-J, meanwhile, readied her claws, stabbed them into the wood deep as she could, and then started climbing the door.
+J readied her claws, then stabbed them into the wood deep as she could, and then started climbing the door.

 High above, a small cicular window sat at the top.
 It wasn’t plated over.